Skip to main content

 }

 Logic Explanation: This code defines a structure named Resolution to describe pixel resolution, and a class named VideoMode to describe video modes.
-Swift automatically infers the property types as Int based on the initial values (e.g., 0).
+Swift automatically infers property types as Int based on initial values (e.g., 0).
 The name property is defined as String?
 (Optional String), so it automatically receives a default value of nil.

-3. C# Developer Perspective
+3. C#

 #